 Grace Kelly’s wedding look from 1956 is nothing more than iconic, and rightfully so.
 She was a true embodiment of the princess bride fantasy.
 To recreate the look, use neutrals, and a soft hand to give your bride the most polished no-makeup makeup look of her life.

 To give the eyes subtle pizzazz, apply individual lashes.
 Spend time perfecting the brows with an angled yet natural arch.
+You can also add some pearl jewelry to highlight your iconic womanliness.
 Lastly, apply a red lip to complete the look.

 Cut Crease Queen 1960’s